Many children whine and cry and refuse to go to school after Tet. Should parents ignore or accompany their children?

 The most important thing is to be tolerant, gentle and caring like a kind mother, helping children feel safe and quickly adapt to the daily learning rhythm," Ms. Tran shared.

-Ms. Ngo Thi Thuy Duong, teacher of Grade 3, Ngoc Lan Kindergarten (Hai Chau District, Da Nang), said that before the Tet holiday, the teachers made an appointment to meet again at the beginning of the year and prepared lucky money envelopes to give to the children.
+Ms. Ngo Thi Thuy Duong, teacher of Grade 3, Ngoc Lan Kindergarten (Hai Chau District, Da Nang), said that before Tet holiday, teachers made an appointment to meet again at the beginning of the year and prepared lucky money envelopes to give to the children.

 Teachers also regularly chat and ask about children's Tet activities with their families, helping children feel closer and more excited when returning to school," Ms. Duong shared.